-Detailed Analysis on The Best Credit Cards
+Detailed Analysis on The Best Credit Cards of 2016

 At The Simple Dollar, one of our goals is to provide you with the most comprehensive and useful credit card information available on the Internet.
 So you can make your own decisions.
 Our research started with over 1,600 different credit cards.
 We scour the internet for the best credit card deals, offers and promotions.
 We collect data on all the best credit cards, organized the cards by type, and present them here based on the features that matter the most.
-If you’re really looking for detail on what credit card to own, we have an extensive list of guides organized by type of card.
-These guides have all been updated for 2015.
+If you’re really looking for detail on what credit card to own, we have an extensive list of guides organized by type of card, which have all been updated for 2016.
 Our experts regularly update these guides and actually own many of the recommended cards.